 2. Secondary- To be the last ditch immune system of the cell.

-We already know about number one so I am going to expand on number two.
+Most people already know about number one so I am going to expand on number two.

 Three Levels of the Immune System: